rfhb/ctrdata/README.md

 `CTGOV`, and this is backwards-compatible with queries that were previously retrieved with `ctrdata`.

-Both use the same trial identifier (e.g., NCT01234567) for same trial.
-As a consequence, queries for the same trial retrieved using `CTGOV` or `CTGOV2` overwrite any previous record for that trial, whether from `CTGOV` or `CTGOV2`.
+Both use the same trial identifier (e.g., NCT01234567) for the same trial.
+As a consequence, queries for the same trial retrieved using `CTGOV` or `CTGOV2` overwrite any previous record for that trial, whether loaded from `CTGOV` or `CTGOV2`.
 Thus, only a single version (the last retrieved) will be in the collection in the user’s database.

 Important differences exist between field names and contents of information retrieved using `CTGOV` or `CTGOV2`; see the [XML schemas